lbertas1/Super-Cinema/SuperCinema/README.md

 14) http://localhost:8090/favourite-movies/remove/movieName, method DELETE to remove movie from list, you must provide movie title in path
 15) http://localhost:8090/favourite-movies/all, method GET to get all user movies on list
 16) http://localhost:8090/favourite-movies/by-type/type, method GET to get user movies on list by type, you must provide username and type in path

+In the section "other", there are another endpoints that allow you to: add a new movie to the database, check the movies already watched by the user and much more.

 Of course you need to be logged in app to using above method.